 Included

-• All transportation included from hotel to hotel.
+- All transportation is included from hotel to hotel.

-• 1 night in a 3-start hotel in Aguas Calientes
+- 1 night in a 3-star hotel in Aguas Calientes

 Not Included